Ignition Pathways: Electrical, Smoking, Lightning, Spontaneous

 The investigation of a hot work fire typically includes reconstruction of the work permit system: in most jurisdictions and for most commercial and industrial premises, hot work is permitted only under a written permit system that documents the work location, the nature of the work, the precautions taken, and the fire watch assignment.
 A fire following hot work at a location where no permit was issued, or where the permit precautions were not implemented, is itself evidence of the breach that contributed to the ignition.
 In England and Wales, the Regulatory Reform (Fire Safety) Order 2005 (RRO 2005) places a duty on the responsible person to manage hot work risk; failure to comply with the RRO is a criminal offence.
 In the US, OSHA citations for hot work violations are a common regulatory response to post-fire investigation.

-The NIST National Research Laboratory's fire research work, particularly the studies published by Ohlemiller, Gann, and colleagues in the 1990s and 2000s, systematically characterised the cigarette-to-upholstery ignition pathway.
+NIST fire research, particularly studies by Ohlemiller, Gann, and colleagues published from the 1990s through the 2000s, systematically characterised the cigarette-to-upholstery ignition pathway.
 Key findings include: a standard cigarette burning at its tip produces a surface temperature of approximately 750 to 850°C at the coal (sufficient to ignite most organic materials in direct contact), and a smouldering front in cotton batting can propagate at 0.1 to 2 mm per minute, sustaining itself for 30 minutes to 3 hours before reaching a thermal threshold for transition to flaming combustion, depending on material composition and geometry.

 In the UK, the Fire Safety Order 2005 research conducted by the Home Office Fire Statistics Unit and the UK Fire Statistics (published by the National Fire Chiefs Council) consistently identify discarded smoking materials as the leading cause of fire deaths in residential dwellings.
 The UK introduced mandatory cigarette ignition propensity (CIP) standards for cigarettes sold after 2011, under which cigarettes must self-extinguish when placed on a test substrate; the US Consumer Product Safety Commission implemented comparable reduced ignition propensity (RIP) standards under the CPSC Improvement Act from 2010.
 Countries including Australia (from 2010), Canada (from 2005), and all EU member states (from 2011) implemented equivalent requirements.